Mexican Heritage Plaza: Art

-The Corazón y Espíritu de Mayfair mural was painted in 2004 by Precita Eyes Muralists.
+The Corazón y Espíritu de Mayfair mural was painted in 2004 by Precita Eyes Muralists and planned by Susan Cervantes.

-A series of mosaic tributes to Chicano and Mexican-American artists lines the north western entrance to the plaza.
+A series of mosaic tributes to Chicano and Mexican-American artists lines the northwestern entrance to the plaza.
 Tributes include guitarist Carlos Santana (Bay Area native), musical group Los Tigres del Norte (who began their recording career in San Jose), playwright Luis Valdez (who grew up in San Jose), and singer Linda Ronstadt (who serves as the honorary chair of the SJ Mexican Heritage Festival).

+Teatro Campesino played a large role in the beginnings of the Mexican Heritage Plaza.
+The Plaza regularly hosts the theater troupe, Teatro Visión who have performed productions such as "El Vagon", "Bless Me, Ultima", and "Departera".
+Their ties to the Plaza began in 1999 at its opening with their performance of "Harvest Moon".

+The Plaza also hosted an array of both visual and performing art including works by: José and Malaquías Montoya (two Chicano artists from New Mexico), Wosne Worke Kosrof (and Ethiopian) artist), and Martín Ramírez (a Mexican Artist).